PennyLeScroche/PennyLeScroche.github.io/notes.md

 - Powers started awakening and the world is in chaos
 - The World Ended and you're fighting to survive
 - You are selected by ancient beings as protectors and they bestow you with tremendous power
-- You are forced into a tournament where the stakes are the fate of the world

 Types of Powers:
 - Physically altered bodies